chromaui/chromatic-docs/ignoring-elements.md

 ## Ignore DOM elements

-Add the `.chromatic-ignore` CSS class or `[data-chromatic="ignore"]` attribute to elements in your component you want Chromatic to ignore.
+Add the `chromatic-ignore` CSS class or `data-chromatic="ignore"` attribute to elements in your component you want Chromatic to ignore.

 ```js